California Academy of Mathematics and Science: Notable alumni

-FRC, Vex Robotics, ROV, NSBE, and Rocket Team allow students to apply what they have learned in math, science, and engineering to create a product worthy of competition.
-MESA and the Robotics Program (FRC, VEX, and ROV) are the largest organizations at CAMS whose main focus is math and science.
-For those interested in the medical field, students may also join HOSA, which has recently started in conjunction with the new Biotechnology pathway at CAMS.
-Students in the CAMS HOSA team may compete in multiple medical science categories such as medical terminology, medical math, biomedical debates, etc., at the State and National level.
-Since students are allowed membership in the VEX Robotics program beginning their sophomore year, most tend to join VEX Robotics that year.
-The Girls Build LA team at CAMS, which works to improve the community, has been awarded grant funding by the LA Promise Fund every year since 2017.

 Athletics

 California Academy of Math & Science beat Animo 2-1 in a CIF Southern Section Division VII semifinal on 3/3/2010 at Beckham Field at the Home Depot Center.
 After its third Delphic League Championship in a row under 4th-year Head Coach Jim Watwood (2010 LB Press Telegram Coach of the year) and reaching a semifinal last year, top seed CAMS (17-2-1) advanced to its first CIF final, where it faced No. 2 seed Sierra Vista.
 In the last seconds of the game, Sierra Vista scored on a controversial cross to tie the game 1-1.
 The Royals went on to lose in penalty kicks 5-4.
 It marked the first CIF final for CAMS soccer and the school's second CIF team title game.
 The CAMS girls tennis team won the school's first CIF team title in 2006.

-Admissions

-The school accepts residents from the following school districts: